cdapio/cdap/cdap-docs/examples-manual/source/examples/web-analytics.rst

 Data Analysis using a Flow
 --------------------------
-The Web Analytics Application uses a **flow**, the realtime data processor in CDAP, to produce realtime analytics from the web server logs.
+The Web Analytics Application uses a **flow**, the real time data processor in CDAP, to produce real time analytics from the web server logs.
 A **flow** contains one or more **flowlets** that are wired together into a directed acyclic graph or DAG.

 To keep the example simple, we only compute the total visit count for each IP visiting the site.